 China is, or will soon become, the world’s largest consumer of energy.
 As the nation’s living standards rise with its expanding economy, China’s energy consumption will continue to multiply.
 Although this energy is overwhelmingly produced with coal, the Chinese government has taken aggressive actions to diversify its power supply using nuclear, hydro, wind, solar means and other clear energy, such as wood pellets production.
+For more information of wood pellet and pellet production, you can read this pdf guide.
 Alongside these alternative energy sources, biomass fuel too looks as if it will play a significant role in China’s future energy supply.

 One accommodating factor for the increased use of biomass energy in China is the availability of raw materials.
 To feed the world’s largest population, China generates the world’s largest agricultural output.
 With such output comes the corollary: an abundance of agricultural waste.
 One estimate places the availability of straw for biomass fuel purposes at 700 million tons, largely as a byproduct of rice—China’s top yielding crop—and corn—its number two crop.
 However, challenges exist in this regard in that the straw made from rice husks has a high ash content and is less dense than other materials.
 Nonetheless, China may be able to duplicate some of the success that Denmark has had in generating biomass energy using straw.